mkutter72/TicTacToe/README.md

 Technologies Used
-* HTML for organizing the website layoff
+* HTML for organizing the website layout
 * CSS for setting the appearance of the website
 * Java Script for controlling the behavior of the site and representing data structures
 * JQuery for DOM manipulation and event handling